 In Refugee, author Alan Gratz shares the stories of 3 young people looking for a place to live in peace—Josef in 1930s Nazi Germany, Isabel in 1990s Cuba, and Mahmoud today in Syria.
 Though they all come from different places and grew up in different times, they all share similar struggles as they seek out a better life for themselves and their families.

 For young readers of Refugee, these stories provide an opportunity to learn about the harsh realities of war and economic crisis that motivate people to seek refuge.
-Through its structure and organization, the book is able to present complex themes and ideas in a way that allows students to fully grasp them.
+Through its structure and organization, the book is able to present complex themes and ideas in a way that enables students to fully grasp them.
 It also allows teachers to take advantage of a variety of thought-provoking activities and resources to help further their students’ understanding of the ideas presented.

 During reading, it’s important to encourage students to reflect on the experiences of Josef, Isabel, and Mahmoud through writing and discussion.
 The following 12 prompts will help further students’ understandings of the stories detailed in Refugee by focusing on important details and themes, and storytelling elements, such as point of view and structure.

 On key ideas and details